polaris-hub/polaris-method-comparison/ADME_example/README.md

 ## ADME modeling case study

-This directory contains the case study from [Practically significant method comparison protocols for machine learning in small molecule drug discovery]().
+This directory contains code for the main case study in the paper.

 The primary statistical testing workflow we are recommending is here: `ML_Regression_Comparison.ipynb`.